Average Reading Time: 6 minutes

-And this is only the short list!
-Almost every health concern can be linked to poor waste removal in the lymphatic system.
+Almost every one of these health concerns can be linked to poor waste removal in the lymphatic system.

 The lymphatic system is unique because it has more than one function.
 Not only is it designed for detoxification, the immune system’s B and T cells are most active in the lymph nodes of the body.
 If the lymph is boggy and sluggish our immune response may be compromised.

 3 Major Causes Of Lymphatic Congestion

 - Stress has been identified as the cause of about 80% of all chronic health issues.
 The chemistry of stress is degenerative and lymph congesting.

-- Chronic digestive imbalances may irritate intestinal villi, which is a classic reason for lymph congestion.
+- Digestive imbalances may irritate intestinal villi, which is a classic reason for lymph congestion.
 As the majority of the lymph in the body surrounds the gut (Gut Associated Lymphatic Tissues – GALT), the quality of the villi are critical for proper lymph flow, detoxification, assimilation and immunity.

 - Iodine deficiency is also a common cause of lymphatic congestion.
-Iodine protects us from a toxic environment and supports the lymph at the cellular level.
+Iodine helps to mitigate the effects of a toxic environment and supports the lymph at the cellular level.

 Stress Creates an Acidic Environment